 His current research primarily concern various aspects of the science, technology and materiality of terrorisms.
 An ongoing study focus on the development of urban terrormindedness, how cities and citizens since the 19th century have used various technologies to cope with different forms of man-made terror and terrorism.
 A second study investigates the materiality of non-state terrorism by investigating the role appropriation of engineering expertise and industrial technologies such as dynamite revolvers have played in the rise of modern revolutionary terrorism during the long 19th century.
 His research on the history of terrorism has been competitively awarded several large multi-year grants from national Swedish research financiers, in 2010 his project Spreading Terror: Technology and Materiality in the Transnational Emergence of Terrorism, 1866-1898 received a grant from the Swedish Research Council (VR) within its research programme The Globalization of Society and in 2018 his project Things for living with terror: a global history of the materialities of urban terror and security received a grant from Riksbankens Jubileumsfond (RJ).

 An emerging research interest concerns digital history, the use of digital humanities research methods within historical research.
 In addition to pursuing research he is involved in organizational activities aimed at institutionalizing digital humanities within the Nordic countries.
 In 2013 he and Jessica Parland-von Essen founded the research network digihumfi is and in 2015 he took part in establishing the Digital History in Finland Network (digihumfi) and its annual conference series.
-He is PI for the research project Towards a Roadmap for Digital History in Finland: Mapping the Past, Present & Future Developments of Digital Historical Scholarship funded by the Kone-foundation and is Co-PI of the project Terrorism in Swedish Politics (SweTerror): A Multimodal Study of the Configuration of Terrorism in Parliamentary Debates, Legislation, and Policy Networks in Sweden 1968–2018, within the Research Program Digitisation and Accessibility of Cultural Heritage (DIGARV) funded by The Swedish Research Council (VR); Bank of Sweden Tercentenary Foundation (RJ) & The Royal Swedish Academy of Letters, History and Antiquities.
+He has been PI for the research project Towards a Roadmap for Digital History in Finland: Mapping the Past, Present & Future Developments of Digital Historical Scholarship funded by the Kone-foundation and is Co-PI of the project Terrorism in Swedish Politics (SweTerror): A Multimodal Study of the Configuration of Terrorism in Parliamentary Debates, Legislation, and Policy Networks in Sweden 1968–2018, within the Research Program Digitisation and Accessibility of Cultural Heritage (DIGARV) funded by The Swedish Research Council (VR); Bank of Sweden Tercentenary Foundation (RJ) & The Royal Swedish Academy of Letters, History and Antiquities.